The need to print something is currently increasing. It is no surprise that printers have become a necessity in households, offices, and businesses.

 What is a Printer?

-A printer is an electronic device used to convert digital data, such as documents, photos, or images, into physical form.
+A printer is an electronic device used to convert digital data, such as documents, photos, or images, into a physical form.
 The capabilities of a printer are not limited to converting soft copies into hard copies, but are an integral part of productivity systems.

 - Receiving data: Receiving data containing files to be printed from other devices via cable, WiFi, or Bluetooth.